 In EBL, thin-films of long polymeric chains are used as the photosensitive medium for patterning.
 First, polymethylmethacrylate (PMMA) thin films are deposited via spin-coating onto the surface of interest.
 Next, the user defines the pattern of interest on a design software and as per the design, an electron beam is focused onto the substrate and drawn along the user-defined path.
-The highenergy electron beam has sufficient energy to break chemical bonds in the polymeric chain, thereby reducing the chain-length of the polymers.
+The high-energy electron beam has sufficient energy to break chemical bonds in the polymeric chain, thereby reducing the chain-length of the polymers.
 This in turn, increases the solubility of the polymer in the developer (methyl isobutyl ketone - MIBK).
 Therefore, upon exposure and development, we are left with nanoscale features defined along the path of the electron beam.

+Figure 2.5.
+A schematic of the electron beam lithography chamber is shown to the left.
+The substrate (usually silicon coated with polymethyl methacrylate (PMMA) is placed in a low-pressure chamber (~1E-6 Pa).
+Then, an electron gun is scanned across the sample.
+The electrons break the covalent bonds of the PMMA, making it into smaller molecules.
+These electron-exposed regions are soluble in a "developer" solution, while the unexposed regions are not.
+This leaves a pattern where the substrate is not exposed to electrons.
 An alternative lithography technique to define nanoscale features involves physical pattern transfer - that is, using a mold and pressing it into a polymer film to leave behind a 3D pattern.
 Nanoimprint lithography is carried out with a master mold that is created with previously described lithography techniques (e-beam).
 Once prepared, the master is impressed upon a heated (soft) resist which is the cooled down before releasing the mold.
 The cooled resist retains the shape left behind by the mold.
 Once the resist has been patterned, it can be permanently transferred into the underlying substrate via post-processing (e.g. reactive ion etching).
 One advantage of nanoimprinting is that it allows for high-throughput processing of nanoscale features.
 Once the mold has been manufactured, it can be used over and over, thereby patterning all nanoscale features simultaneously, rather than sequentially as done with e-beam lithography.

-Figure 2.6 - To the left is a schematic of nanoimprint lithography.
+Figure 2.6.
+To the left is a schematic of nanoimprint lithography.
 A mold (green) is impressed upon a polymer film (blue), and removed to leave behind a pattern mirroring the recesses in the mold.
 To the right is an image of such patterns defined by imprinting.
 (Source: Felix Trier and Adam Andersen Læssøe, Wikimedia Commons)